AI Impact Lab

 Who is eligible

-We are looking for local and national organizations whose core work is humanitarian supply chain, with a track record on the ground and a specific problem AI can help solve.
+We look for social impact organizations whose core work already operates in the real world and who can name a specific problem AI is well suited to address.
 Your intervention should already work.
 The Lab helps you make it reach further.

 What we look for

-A defined problem with a clear AI fit.
-You can name a specific bottleneck that limits your reach or quality, and show why AI is the right way to address it.
+A clearly defined social problem.
+You can name a specific challenge that limits your reach or quality, and show why AI is the right way to address it.

 Data readiness.
-You have data relevant to the problem, in a form that can support building a prototype within the bootcamp’s short timeline.
+You have data relevant to the problem, or a clear plan to obtain it, in a form that can support building a prototype within the bootcamp.

 Leadership and execution capacity.
-You have the internal motivation, leadership, and team structure to execute during the bootcamp, and can commit a team of two to three people for the full ten weeks.
+You can commit a team of two to three people, including at least two decision-makers and one technically skilled member, for the full ten weeks.

 Frequently asked questions